Cdaprod/cda.discordScraper/README.md

 # 🖼️ Discord Image Scraper Bot 🤖

+Its under the python folder, javascript is me still learning javascript...

 This Discord bot scrapes images from a Discord channel's history, processes them, and resizes them while maintaining quality and details with resampling.
 The largest side of the resized images will be 3840 pixels.

 ## Features